Trance-0/Flow-of-Thoughts/README.md

-# Flow of Thoughs
+# Flow of Thoughts

-Flow of Thoughts is a framework that can dynamically iterate the long passage with self-RAG based on a graph of thoughts.
+The Flow of Thoughts is a framework that can dynamically iterate the long passage with self-RAG based on a graph of thoughts.
 The idea goes as follows:

 First, the LLM will split the passage into several syntactically independent paragraphs by iterating the long texts.
 For example, the LLM will split a paper into sections like abstract, importance of projects, related work A, related work B, proposed solutions, etc that can fit into the context windows.